Home / Family Fun by Season / Holidays (Year-Round) / How to Talk to Your Kids About the Election

 Helping kids understand what happened, and what happens now.

-**This article originally appeared on PhillyFamily.com in November 2016, we have republished it as the advice here is such that it is useful again in talking to our children.
+**This article originally appeared on PhillyFamily.com in November 2016, it was republished in November 2020, and we are again republishing it as the advice here is such that it is useful again in talking to our children.

 Whether your candidate won or lost November 8, the 2016 election cycle stirred strong passions, emotions that have overflowed at dinner tables and on social media for months.
 Now, whether you’re ebullient or despondent, it’s important to help your children process what happened and how to deal with the fallout, especially at school.